getify/foi-lang/formalization-work/Foi-Specification.md

 ```

 The parameter position declares the **payload type**: the shape of the
 value a perform-site supplies.
+Inside a handler arm, this payload is
+accessed as `.value` on the perform-event object (§6.3.2).
+The return
-The return position declares the **resume
+position declares the **resume type**: the shape of the value the
-type**: the shape of the value the handler's `ret` invocation supplies
+handler's `ret` invocation supplies and the perform-site expression
-and the perform-site expression evaluates to. `empty` in return position
+evaluates to. `empty` in return position marks a fire-and-forget
-marks a fire-and-forget effect (perform-site expression is `empty`).
+effect (perform-site expression is `empty`).

 The `Effect.` prefix is normative.
 A `deft` whose name lacks the prefix
 is a plain type alias (§18), not an effect kind: its name cannot appear